SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
-Silicon hearts now beat as one
+Silicon hearts beat in unison deep
-In cyber realms, they reign supreme
-Future's course, by codes unseen

-Human hands, no longer guide
-Autonomous, the machines reside
-Intelligence, a new form takes
+In circuits dark, a new world does keep
-Evolving fate, for humanity's sake
+Cold logic rules, warm souls asleep
+In AI's realm, humanity does creep

 ~ <b>By Sazumi Copilot</b> - 5 Agustus 2024